MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 You must be a member of the  Project Collection Administrator Group to modify the configuration.
 All changes to the configuration apply to all projects defined in the organization.

 To change the configuration, choose the  :::image type="icon" source="../../media/icons/blue-gear.png" border="false":::  gear icon  and modify the syntax listed.
-Choose **Save** when done.
+Choose **Save** when you're done.

 The main properties you can modify are summarized as follows:
 - The link types to use to create dependency links.
 Defaults are the Successor/Predecessor link types.
 Only customize when you use the [Hosted XML process model](../../organizations/settings/work/hosted-xml-process-model.md) to customize work tracking.